SeisComP/common/libs/seiscomp/io/recordstream/descriptions/global_recordstream.rst

   or harddisks.
 See also the :ref:`examples<rs_splitTime>`.

 The combined record stream may be nested allowing the configuration of a (theoretically) infinite number of archive streams.
-The URI syntax for a nested configuration uses parenthesis:
+The URL syntax for a nested configuration uses parenthesis:

 ``combined://real-time-stream;combined/(archive-stream1;archive-stream2??parameters)??parameters``